-Figures for years ended 30 June 2005 and 30 June 2006 have not been restated to reflect the impact of IFRS.
+Figures for the year ended 30 June 2006 have not been restated to reflect the impact of IFRS.
 Had this exercise been undertaken the major changes would have been the re-allocation of settlement and volume discounts to revenue, with no impact on profit before income tax and the removal of the amortisation of goodwill.

-Figures for the years ended 30 June 2007 to 30 June 2013 have been restated to reflect the impact of the revision to IAS 19 which was implemented in the year ended 30 June 2014.
+Figures for the years ended 30 June 2007 to 2013 have been restated to reflect the impact of the revision to IAS 19 which was implemented in the year ended 30 June 2014.

-Figures for previous years have been restated to take account of the two for one share issue in the year ended 30 June 2006, the one for one bonus share issue in the year ended 30 June 2011 and the one for one bonus share issue in the year ended 30 June 2013.
+Figures for previous years have been restated to take account of the one for one bonus share issues in the years ended 30 June 2011 and 2013.
 Special dividends are not included.